firasmidani/firasmidani.github.io/_posts/2021-04-23-midani-amiga.md

 comments: False
 ---

-Check out my new software on analyzing microbial growth curves.
+Check out my new software AMiGA (see <a href="https://github.com/firasmidani/amiga">code</a> and <a href="https://firasmidani.github.io/amiga">documentation</a>) for analyzing microbial growth curves.
 At the <a href="https://twitter.com/BrittonTML">@BrittonTML</a>, we had a pretty good system for analyzing microbial growth especially on Biolog PM plates, but we focused on a single metric which missed some intereting growth dynamics.

 I started with published tools and writing my own code to fit growth curves using classical models like Gompertz but quickly realized that clinical isoaltes including *Clostridioides difficile* are quite finicky and have varying shapes and growth dynamics.